 State Tretyakov Gallery

-And I. Grabar wrote his "February Blue" in the winter-spring of 1904, when he was visiting friends in the Moscow region.
-During one of his usual morning walks, he was struck by the holiday of awakening spring, and later, being already a venerable artist, he very vividly told the story of the creation of this canvas.
+And I. Grabar wrote his “February Azure” in the winter and spring of 1904, when he was visiting friends in the Moscow region.
+During one of his usual morning walks, he was struck by the holiday of the awakening spring, and subsequently, being already a venerable artist, very vividly told the story of the creation of this canvas.

-“I was standing near a marvelous specimen of a birch, rare in the rhythmic structure of the branches.
-Looking at it, I dropped my stick and bent down to pick it up.
-When I looked at the top of the birch from below, from the surface of the snow, I was stupefied by the spectacle of fantastic beauty that opened before me: some chimes and echoes of all the colors of the rainbow, united by the blue enamel of the sky.
-Nature seemed to be celebrating some unprecedented holiday of the azure sky, pearl birches, coral branches and sapphire shadows on lilac snow.
-It is not surprising that the artist passionately wanted to convey "at least a tenth of this beauty."
+“I stood near a marvelous specimen of a birch tree, rare in the rhythmic structure of its branches.
+Looking at it, I dropped the stick and bent down to pick it up.
+When I looked at the top of the birch from below, from the surface of the snow, I was stunned by the spectacle of fantastic beauty that opened before me: some chimes and echoes of all the colors of the rainbow, united by the blue enamel of the sky.
+Nature seemed to be celebrating some unprecedented festival of the azure sky, pearl birches, coral branches and sapphire shadows on the lilac snow.”
+It is not surprising that the artist passionately wanted to convey “at least a tenth of this beauty.”

-I. Grabar admitted more than once that of all the trees in central Russia, he loves birch most of all, and among birches - its "weeping" variety.
-And indeed, in the "February Blue" birch is the only basis of the artistic image.
-In the very appearance of this tree, in the ability to see its charm in the general structure of the Russian landscape, the joyful perception of the nature of the Russian region by the artist, which distinguished I. Grabar the landscape painter in all periods of his work, was affected.
+I. Grabar has repeatedly admitted that of all the trees in central Russia, he loves the birch most, and among the birches, its “weeping” variety.
+And indeed, in “February Azure”, birch is the only basis of the artistic image.
+The very appearance of this tree, the ability to see its charm in the general structure of the Russian landscape, reflected the artist’s joyful perception of the nature of the Russian region, which distinguished I. Grabar the landscape painter in all periods of his work.

-This time, the artist quickly returned home for the canvas, and then in one session from nature sketched a sketch of the future painting.
-The next day, taking another canvas, he began to paint from the same place a study, which was everyone's favorite "February Blue".
+This time, the artist quickly returned home to get the canvas, and then in one session he sketched a sketch of the future painting from life.
+The next day, taking another canvas, he began to paint a sketch from the same place, which became everyone’s favorite “February Blue.”

-I. Grabar worked on this picture in the open air, in a deep trench, which he specially dug in the snow.
-The artist painted "February Blue" "with an umbrella painted in blue, and the canvas was placed not only without the usual tilt forward, facing the ground, but turned it with its face to the blue of the sky, which is why reflections from the hot snow under the sun did not fall on it, and he remained in the cold shadow, forcing ... to triple the power of color to convey the fullness of the impression.
+I. Grabar worked on this painting outdoors, in a deep trench that he specially dug in the snow.
+The artist painted “February Blue” “with an umbrella painted blue, and placed the canvas not only without the usual tilt forward, facing the ground, but turned its face to the blue of the sky, which is why reflexes from the hot snow under the sun did not fall on it, and he remained in the cold shadow, forcing... to triple the power of color to convey the fullness of the impression."

-In the "February Blue" I. Grabar reached the limit of color saturation, he painted this landscape in pure color, applying strokes in a dense layer.
-It was precisely such tiny strokes that revealed the volumes of tree trunks, and patterns of branches, and snow bumps.
+In “February Blue” I. Grabar achieved extreme color saturation; he painted this landscape in pure color, applying brush strokes in a dense layer.
+It was precisely these tiny strokes that revealed the volumes of tree trunks, the patterns of branches, and the mounds of snow.
 The low point of view opened up the opportunity for the artist to convey all the gradations of blue - from light green at the bottom to ultramarine at the top.

-I. Grabar was called (and he himself did not deny this) the last of the plein airists in Russia.
-But, having mastered the best achievements of impressionism, he found his artistic style in art - unique and original.
-The nature of Russia acquired a completely new look in his landscapes, sparkled with iridescent colors, filled with a sense of spaciousness and light.
-In this regard, I. Grabar continued and developed the beginnings that appeared in the work of I. Levitan, V. Serov, K. Korovin and other outstanding Russian landscape painters.
+I. Grabar was called (and he himself did not deny this) the last of the plein air painters of Russia.
+But, having mastered the best achievements of impressionism, he found his own artistic style in art - unique and original.
+The nature of Russia acquired a completely new look in his landscapes, sparkled with rainbow colors, and was filled with a feeling of space and light.
+In this regard, I. Grabar continued and developed the principles that appeared in the works of I. Levitan, V. Serov, K. Korovin and other outstanding Russian landscape painters.

-It has been repeated more than once that I. Grabar entered the history of Russian painting as a poet of the Russian winter (although he painted both spring and autumn).
+It has been repeated more than once that I. Grabar entered the history of Russian painting as the poet of Russian winter (although he painted both spring and autumn).
 But the winters of I. Grabar, his birches, snow are conceivable only here, only in Russia.
-The artist has always considered this picture the most sincere and most pleasing work of his mature work.
+The artist always considered this painting to be the most sincere and most pleasing work of his mature creativity.